Faryalaurooj/Tracking-with-YOLOv8/README.md

 ## What i am going to do

 I have perfromed this task with YOLOv5 and YOLOv8 models.
 In my other repo, i have provided complete details on development of a custom dataset for VRUs , training of YOLOv5 , YOLOv7 and YOLOv8 models on custom dataset.
-THe detection results with YOLOv8 and YOLOv5 were good but with YOLOv7 were not good.
+The detection results with YOLOv8 and YOLOv5 were good but with YOLOv7 were not good.
 In this repository i will do two things :

    (1)  Perfrom tracking with custom trained YOLOv5 and YOLOv7 on my VRU dataset